-This unit looks at the basis of Anglicanism, how it works in practice and what’s distinctive about ministry and mission in the Anglican church.
+This subject looks at the basis of Anglicanism, how it works in practice and what is distinctive about ministry and mission in the Anglican church.
 Learning from someone who has been involved with the Anglican church at a number of levels for two decades, students will come to appreciate the structure of the denomination, its theological basis, and the flexibility it offers.